linsoss/postgres-gpt/README.md

 ### Installation

-To run Postgres-GPT, which is an image that already includes all UDF functions and relevant plugins, you can use Docker.
+To run Postgres-GPT, which is an image that already includes all UDF functions and relevant plugins, Docker is the recommended method of running it.

 ```other
 docker run --name postgres-gpt -p 5432:5432 \